Back to App Articles

 1. Advertising

 This is a very common model in mobile applications.
 These apps are those which have no financial investment from the user, meaning the barrier to entry is low.
 Apps which leverage advertising generally sport banner advertisements and often full screen-sized advertisements (interstitial) as well.
 In this model, the developers often collect and analyze user data to create targeted ads for the users, which will result in more click-throughs as opposed to simply impressions.
-One of the most populars example of this type of app is Facebook.
+Social media apps and free mobile games are common examples of this model.

 Pros: